AAUW Sun City Center / South Shore: 3064

 January 12, 2019 9:30 AM AAUW-SCC/South Shore General Meeting

-The first speaker was Tamyra Walker, one of our Tech Trek 2018 student campers and a student at Beth Shields Middle School.
+The first speaker was Tamyra, one of our Tech Trek 2018 student campers and a student at Beth Shields Middle School.
 Tamyra opened up her presentation with a little of her background with interests in music and math.
 She discussed her Tech Trek activities, including rockets, crystal growing and app programming.

 Her message of empowerment and believing in your self resonated with the AAUW members.
 We thank her for that great presentation!